 Bean loved digging mud pits, and slept peacefully in them during the day.
 Every evening, he would look to his neighbouring field with Elvis and Rose engaged in mock-wrestling sessions and Bintha would scale the tallest tree in the field.
 The sibling duo often interacted with each other and walked along the periphery together, exchanging soft grunts.
 For treatment, Bean was later shifted out from his enclosure to an isolated field so our veterinary team could closely observe his condition.
 He showed patience to no end, with his caregiver always comforting him and giving him treats.

 Last month, Bean started showing signs of weakness and inappetence.
 The veterinary team immediately placed him under broad spectrum antibiotics and liver-boosting medication.
 However, Bean did not respond well to the treatment and his condition deteriorated in the weeks to come.
-We conducted a thorough medical examination and his ultrasonography revealed severe inflammation in the liver, thus being the cause of immense discomfort and pain for him.
+We conducted a thorough medical examination which revealed severe inflammation in the liver, thus being the cause of immense discomfort and pain for him.
 Despite our best efforts, Bean succumbed to liver failure and passed away in his sleep earlier this month.

 The last few weeks have been quite devastating as we struggle to come to terms with Bean’s untimely demise.
 Bintha too can feel his absence as she can be seen standing on the periphery of her enclosure every evening, and gazing into the space where Bean would be resting.